NekroenkoS/MalamFixes/README.md

 # QT Malam Assistant

-The QT Malam Helper is a program designed to assist with two main tasks: calculating working hours versus working hours needed and automatically changing the project number on the Malam website.
+The QT Malam Assistant is a program designed to assist with two main tasks: calculating working hours versus working hours needed and automatically changing the project number on the Malam website.

 ## Prerequisites